jpb06/test-storybook-msw/README.md

 Here is a little POC exploring a few subjects:

 - How to architecture an application.
+- What stategy to adopt to test a frontend app.
-- How to give visibility to the outside world (a product team for example) by using storybook.
+- How to give visibility to the outside world (a product team for example) about how well and fast the team is working on a user story.
 - How to use storybook in a next app that requires a basePath.

 ## ⚡ Architecture

-Our goal here is to know easily how we should test a component.
-Some are simple and may only need a few unit tests to get the team confident about their robustessness.
+Our goal here is to classify components in order to know easily how we should test them: some components are simple and may only need a few unit tests to get the team confident about their robustessness.
 On the other hand, others may be quite complex, embedding interactions with the outside world, or complex logic for example.

+Categorizing components can also help us defining what could be a milestone for us in the delivery of a user story.

 ![Diagram](./docs/atomic-design.png)